jasonm23/onlisp-markdown/onlisp.md

 consing especially.
 A utility which conses unnecessarily can ruin the performance of an otherwise efﬁcient program.

-The other reason to look to the efﬁciency of expansion code is its very invis- ibility.
+The other reason to look to the efﬁciency of expansion code is its very invisibility.
 If a function is badly implemented, it will proclaim this fact to you every time you look at its deﬁnition.
 Not so with macros.
 From a macro deﬁnition, inefﬁciency in the expansion code may not be evident, which is all the more reason to go looking for it.

 ## 7.9 Dependence on Macros